Commercial facilities come in all shapes and sizes such as multi-story office towers, solar farms, gyms and restaurants.

 |In practice: Depreciation rates in different industries

 She found that while both carpets are very similar and valued the same, each depreciate at different rates.
-Using the diminishing value method, the café carpet depreciates at a rate of 40 per cent, while the carpet in the retail store depreciates at a rate of 25 per cent.
+Using the diminishing value method, the café carpet has an effective life of five years and therefore depreciates at a rate of 40 per cent, while the carpet in the retail store has an effective life of eight years and therefore depreciates at a rate of 25 per cent.

 Benefits of investing in a commercial property